assuredmasterclass/qa-automation-frameworks/README.md

 # Project Objectives and Description

-Implement Software Test Automation Framework from the very minimum working solution then gradually adding additional components to enhace the Framework's capabilities and then integrating the Framework into a wider Application Lifecycle Management (ALM) Platform Solution.
+Implement Software Test Automation Framework from the very minimum working solution to gradually adding additional components to enhace the Framework's capabilities and then integrating the Framework into a wider Application Lifecycle Management (ALM) Platform Solution.

 Different versions of each framework will change the components to the framework to a diffent software implementation while maintaining the same functionality.